ADD CONDITION

 Apply a thin layer over the affected area not more than 3 to 4 times daily.

-What should children 12 years of age and younger do before using this drug?
+What should children 12 years of age or younger do before using this drug?

 Consult a doctor before use.

-What should I do if my condition worsens or irritation develops?
+What should I do if my condition worsens or if I experience redness or irritation?

 Stop use and ask a doctor if your condition worsens, redness is present, irritation develops, or symptoms persist for more than 7 days.